October 11, 2022

 1. Plan your budget carefully

-Before signing a lease, calculate your expenses accurately to make sure you can afford the apartment.
-While your monthly rent will be the largest cost, there are additional one-time and recurring fees to be aware of.
+Before signing a lease, calculate your rental expenses accurately to make sure you can afford the apartment.
+While your monthly rent will be the largest cost, there are additional one-time and recurring fees for renters to be aware of.

 Here’s a closer look at some common costs that first-time renters should include in their budget planning.